 The prevalence is unknown but to date more than 50 cases of spontaneous periodic hypothermia have been described in the world literature.

 SPH can occur at any age (ranging from 6 months to 62 years).
-The clinical manifestations of the disease comprise recurrent episodes of hypothermia (core temperature <35°C) with profuse sweating, nausea and vomiting, occurring in the absence of any detectable infectious or endocrine cause.
-Periodicity of hypothermic episodes may range from hours to years and episodes may last from hours to weeks.
+The clinical manifestations of the disease comprise recurrent episodes of hypothermia (core temperature <35°C) with profuse sweating, nausea and vomiting, that occur in the absence of any detectable infectious or endocrine cause.
+Periodicity of hypothermic episodes may range from hours to years and the episodes themselves may last from hours to weeks.
 The sensation is usually experienced as a ''funny feeling'' in the head and is described as powerful, consuming and combined with a sense of weakness, incoordination and gait unsteadiness.
 Additional features include drowsiness, deep sleep, hypothermic syncope, mild bradycardia, and pale and cool skin.
 There are usually no associated complaints of diarrhea, confusion, wheezing, rash, seizure activity, shivering or shakiness.
-Polyuria and polydipsia during the attacks have been described only in one case.
+Polyuria and polydipsia during the attacks have been described in only one case.
 Recurrent hypothermia attacks were reported in two siblings.

 The exact pathophysiological mechanism for this syndrome is still not understood.
 Postulated mechanisms include hypothalamic dysfunction, neurochemical abnormalities, inflammatory processes, and epileptic activity.